mateimicu/combinatorial_auction/README.md

 # Combinatorial Auction
-Experimenting with algorithm that maximise the profit for Combinatorial Auction probme
+Experimenting with algorithm that maximise the profit for Combinatorial Auction problem

 ### Reports